 For me, it was how human the conversation was.
 The rep quickly matched my casual attitude and we enjoyed some light-hearted small talk while he set up my account.

-If you're considering a career in customer service or maybe hiring a team of frontline reps, be on the lookout for the qualities listed below that are shared by the best customer service reps.
+Whether it's their speedy response or their friendly and welcoming demeanor, the most successful customer service personnel all share similar characteristics.
+If you're considering a career in customer service or maybe hiring a team of frontline reps, keep the below customer service qualities in mind.

 Customer Service Qualities

 Before we dive into this list, it's worth mentioning that different roles within customer service typically lean into a selection of these qualities based on their job description.